kvassAI/slate/source/includes/_resources.md

-## Retreive a Resource by ID
+## Retrieve a Resource by ID
-Retreive a resource based on its ID.
+Retrieve a resource based on its ID.

 > Definition